bridgeythegeek/ndispktscan/README.md

 #### --pcap/-p
 Each found packet will be saved to the PCAP file you specify.
 The file can then be used by the tool of your choice, for example, [WireShark](https://www.wireshark.org/).
 #### --dsts/-D
-Each target IP address will be saved to the text file you specify.
-Duplicates will be removed.
+Each target IP address will be saved to the text file you specify; duplicates will be removed.
 #### --slack/-s
 Look for sensible slack data.
 Typically hostnames found beyond the current packet.
 #### --mac/-m
-Search for this source MAC address instead of the pool tag.
+Search for this source MAC address.
 Provide mac address as: `--mac a1B2c3D4e5F6` or `--mac a1:B2:c3:D4:e5:F6`.
 (Capitalisation doesn't matter.)

+## Note
+As the NDIS driver has developed over time, that is, through the different versions of Windows, the amount of the packet seen in kernel space seems to have reduced.
+For example, in Windows XP, a full GET request can be seen in a packet, in Windows 7, the TCP header is present, but no payload, and in Windows 10, the TCP header seems incomplete.
+That said, there is still a lot of useful information that can be discerned and WireShark does an excellent job of presenting the data as best it can.

 ## Sample Output 1
 `$ vol.py --plugins path/to/ndispktscan/ -f memory.dmp --profile Win7SP1x64 ndispktscan --pcap out.pcap --dsts ips.txt`